brikis98/yevgeniy-brikman-homepage/_posts/2014-05-05-you-are-what-you-document.md

 Well, this blog post is an intervention.
 You're hurting others and you're hurting yourself.
 You poured countless hours into a project, but your co-workers won't use it.
 You tried to run it in production, but the OPs team won't support it.
-You put the project on Github, but the fools on Hacker News just don't see the brilliance of what you've done.
+You put the project on GitHub, but the fools on Hacker News just don't see the brilliance of what you've done.

 [The number one cause of startup failure is not the product, but the